2of/site/README.md

 This route is packed with random test components, just for fun and experimentation. 🤪

-## Dark Mode Toggle 🌙
+## Also

-The dark mode toggle graphic (with lights and moon 🌙 or sun ☀️ and clouds) was added as a fun feature.
+The dark mode toggle graphic (with lights and moon 🌙 or sun ☀️ and clouds and silly animations) is over the top.
+Thank you.

 Feel free to poke around!